But have you ever opened a social media app and thought that you were losing your marbles? It happens to me all the time.

 But when the button is not easy to find and seems to relocate with different versions of the app, that is when discouragement set in for me.

-For someone who thrives on certainty, logic and order, this meddling with the sequence of friends’ posts is the rain on my metaphoric parade.
+For someone who thrives on certainty, logic and order, this meddling with the sequence of friends’ posts is a turnoff.
 That was when my usage started dropping.

 I am not a fan of being led down a path that makes it difficult to enjoy stories in the way that makes the most sense to me.
 I also object to jumping through extra hoops to make it so.

 To me it really boils down to storytelling.
 If I posted a blog that was told completely out of sequence, I don’t think I’d have many readers.
-Stories need structure and chronology to unfold in a way that will relate to the reader.
+Stories need structure and chronology to unfold in a way that will be natural and to which the reader can relate.

 In my opinion, to arbitrarily rejig the order of appearance of posts is an insult to the story teller as well as to the reader.